Copyright Information and Citation Guide

 Citation Guide

 Users who wish to cite material from the website in publications should, as with all internet publications, cite the URL (www.oldbaileyonline.org) and the date on which the website was consulted.
+Additionally, they should also cite the version number (i.e. 7.0), found in the bottom left of every page on this site.
+This website is updated on a regular basis, and including the version number allows others to trace your research process.
+See the What's New Archive for information about changes to the site and when they were implemented.

-If you wish to cite text from a trial, please include the month and year of the sessions, the defendant's name, and the trial reference number (found at the top of each trial), using the following format:
+Trial citations should include the month and year of the sessions, the defendant's name, and the trial reference number (found at the top of each trial), using the following format:

-Old Bailey Proceedings Online (www.oldbaileyonline.org, 17 June 2008), April 1754, trial of Elizabeth Canning (t17540424-60).
+• Old Bailey Proceedings Online (www.oldbaileyonline.org, version 6.0, 17 April 2011), April 1754, trial of Elizabeth Canning (t17540424-60).

 Subsequent citations in the same publication could use a shortened form, such as:

-Old Bailey Proceedings[or OBP], April 1754, Elizabeth Canning (t17540424-60).
+• Old Bailey Proceedings[or OBP], April 1754, Elizabeth Canning (t17540424-60).

-To cite whole Sessions, if for instance you are referring to jury lists, or summary information use the following format:
+To cite whole Sessions, if for instance you are referring to jury lists or summary information, use the following format:

-Old Bailey Proceedings Online (www.oldbaileyonline.org, 17 June 2008), 15 April 1724 (17240415).
+• Old Bailey Proceedings Online (www.oldbaileyonline.org, version 6.0, 17 April 2011), 15 April 1724 (17240415).

 To cite one of the Ordinary of Newgate's Accounts use the following format:

-Old Bailey Proceedings (www.oldbaileyonline.org, 17 June 2008), Ordinary of Newgate's Account, 27 June 1726 (OA17260627).
+• Old Bailey Proceedings (www.oldbaileyonline.org, version 6.0, 17 April 2011), Ordinary of Newgate's Account, 27 June 1726 (OA17260627).

 Subsequent citations could use a shortened form such as:

-OBP, Ordinary's Account, 27 June 1726 (OA17260627).
+• OBP, Ordinary's Account, 27 June 1726 (OA17260627).

 Back to Top